Alexander Bukirev: Biography

 Bukirev was born in Verkhmochki, a village located in, Perm Governorate, Kungursky Uyezd, in the then-Russian Empire.
 He was born to a peasant family.
 In 1922, he joined the Workers’ Faculty of Perm University and graduated in 1925.
 Around that time, he was drafted to the Red Army.
 In 1927, he rejoined Perm University, but in 1929, the Perm City Committee decided to send him to work as the executive secretary of the Perm City Council.
 He graduated from the Biology Department of the Perm Pedagogical Institute in 1931.
 He worked as a researcher and secretary at the Biological Research Institute of Perm University and as an assistant at the Department of Vertebrate Zoology.

 Bukirev and his colleagues organized and successfully carried out two ichthyological expeditions along the Upper and Middle Kama, the results of which were published in a monograph titled "Fish and Fishing of the upper riverheads of the Kama River" in 1934.

-In 1939, he participated in battles of Khalkhin Gol and was wounded.
-In June 1940, he was appointed rector of Perm University, and from this post he joined the army as a volunteer.
+In 1939, Bukirev participated in the battles of Khalkhin Gol and was wounded.
+In June 1940, he was appointed rector of Perm University, and from this post, he joined the army as a volunteer.
 Between 1941 and 1945, he served in the Second World War as the head of an artillery battalion.
-During that time, he developed a method of fighting German Tiger II tank.
+During that time, he developed a method of fighting the German Tiger II tank.
 The results of his study were published in the brochure titled "The German Tiger heavy Tank and the fight against it."